On This Page

 On-Premises vs. Cloud Deployment

 The availability of open-source models like GLM-OCR under Apache-2.0 license enables on-premises deployment for sensitive document processing while maintaining advanced layout analysis capabilities, addressing data sovereignty requirements in regulated industries.
+Organizations handling highly sensitive documents including financial records, legal contracts, or healthcare information can deploy visual element detection locally while benefiting from state-of-the-art model architectures.

 Integration with Document Workflows

 Visual elements analysis integrates with broader IDP systems through APIs and microservices architectures, enabling real-time processing within enterprise document management platforms like Hyland and M-Files.
+Integration patterns include synchronous processing for interactive use cases and asynchronous batch processing for high-volume document workflows.

 Future Directions